syncfusion-content/wpf-docs/wpf/ComboBox/Getting-Started.md

 5. [Creating Data Model for sample application](#Creating Data Model for sample application)
 6. [Binding to Data ](#Creating Data Model for sample application)

-### Creating the project
+### Creating project
-Create new project in Visual Studio to display ComboBoxAdv.
+Create new project in Visual Studio to display [ComboBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html).

 ### Adding control via designer
-[ComboBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html) (ComboBoxAdv) can be added to the application by dragging it from Toolbox and dropping it in Designer view.
+The [ComboBoxAdv](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html) control can be added to the application by dragging it from Toolbox and dropping it in designer.
 The required assembly will be added automatically.

 ![Adding control via designer](Getting-Started_images/ComboBoxAdv_img2.png)